Cubic Dirac Semimetals: General Theory and Application to Rare-Earth Magnets: Boundary-localized states

 We now introduce the magnetic order terms $H_M$ to the cubic DSM.
 Upon breaking time-reversal symmetry, Dirac points generically split into Weyl points.
 The resultant Weyl semimetal retains the higher order topological features of DSMs, and are examples of higher-order Weyl semimetals~\cite{ghorashi2020higher, wang2020higher}.
 Here, we will encounter a higher-order Weyl semimetal in a cubic crystal, which is analogous to the Weyl semimetal obtained in the all-in-all-out state of pyrochlore irridates~\cite{witczak2012topological}.

-Due to its potential relevance for rare-earth magnets, we focus on the $s$-$d$ Dirac Hamiltonian $H_0^{d}(\bs k)$ in this section and leave the discussion of $H_0^{f}(\bs k)$ to the Appendix A. The effects of these magnetic terms leading to the splitting of DPs into Weyl points are shown in Fig.~\ref{RE-Pn-SurfaceStates}(a-d) respectively.
+Due to its potential relevance for rare-earth magnets, we focus on the $s$-$d$ Dirac Hamiltonian $H_0^{d}(\bs k)$ in this section and leave the discussion of $H_0^{f}(\bs k)$ to the Appendix.
+Henceforth, we set $t_1^{d/f}$ to be of order unity to obtain a reasonable bandwidth scale of $\sim 4-8$ times $t_1^{d/f}$.
+The chemical potential and $w_1^{d/f}, w_2^{d/f}$ are chosen to obtain a surface fermi surface of size similar to that seen in ARPES experiments.
+The effects of these magnetic terms leading to the splitting of surface states are shown in Fig.~\ref{RE-Pn-SurfaceStates}(a-d) respectively (splitting of DPs into Weyl points in the bulk is shown in the Appendix [Fig.\ref{fig:sf-Chern}]).
 We start with the total spectral function on the [001] surface.
 Due to the relatively small magnetic order parameter we choose, the side surfaces, [100] and [010], only weakly break C$_4$ symmetry as expected by the chosen magnetic order.
 As a result, they exhibit qualitatively similar features as the [001] surface.
 The evolution of the surface Fermi surface for different values of the magnetization order parameter is presented in Fig.~\ref{RE-Pn-SurfaceStates}(a).
+We choose the parameters $m_1$ and $m_2$ to be small compared to the bandwidth.
 For close to zero magnetization, a weak intensity electron pocket touches an arc-like crossing at a relatively higher-intensity vertex marked by a green arrow.
 Upon increasing the magnetic order parameter (with $m=m_1=m_2=0.06$), a high intensity surface Fermi surface is formed where the electron pocket splits off from a hole-like Fermi arc (green arrows).
 The hole-like Fermi arc is centered around the surface $\bar{\Gamma}$ and electron-like pockets are located along the $\bar{\Gamma}-\bar X$ line toward the $\bar{X}$ point.
 The Fermi arcs merge into the bulk along the $\bar{\Gamma}-\bar M$ line; hence, there is no spectral intensity along the surface diagonals.
 Both of these features are consistent with ARPES observations~\cite{CK2022-Nat, CK2022-PRB}.
 Upon further increasing the magnetic order parameter ($m=0.12$), the splitting between the hole-like arc and electron pocket further increases (green arrows) also observed in ARPES measurements~\cite{CK2022-Nat, CK2022-PRB}.
 With an increasing chemical potential (not shown), the electron pockets increase in size whereas the hole-like features shrink while maintaining the four-fold symmetric Fermi arcs.
 As a reference, several momentum space cuts in the $k_x-k_y$ plane of the surface Brillouin zone are labeled $\#1-\#4$ in Fig.~\ref{RE-Pn-SurfaceStates} (a).
 The surface band structure along these cuts is illustrated in Fig.~\ref{RE-Pn-SurfaceStates}(b) and described below.
 Here, $\bar E_{k}$ denotes the surface energy dispersion.
+Finally we note that for very large magnetization any non-trivial semimetallic topology is lost as the band crossings are absent.